JeffJiang42/idb-presentation/PITCHME.md

 ### What Did They Do Well?

+- Design of the website is clean
+- Grid information on hover
+- Sorting is nice
+- Live searching

 ---

 ### What Did We Learn?

+- React routing
+- Filtering + Sorting on the frontend
+- How to avoid some bugs

 ---

 # What Could They Do Better?

+- Pagination bugs - unresponsive at times
+- Details pages are sparse
+- More filters

 ---

 # What Puzzles Us?

+- Each park has at most 1 snapshot
+- Filter interactions
+- Extraneous data

 ---

+### Visualization